untitled-pit-group/foxhound/doc/API.rst

 id
     The file ID.
 name
-    The file's literal name, as set during the upload. tags
+    The file's literal display name. tags
     An array of string tags.
-upload_timestamp
+The order of the tags is not significant; this should be treated as a degenerate representation of a set. upload_timestamp
     An Timestamp_ at which the upload of the file was begun. relevance_timestamp